 Outings & Innings

 Outings & Innings is an internal Harvard service for staff, faculty, retirees, students and some other Harvard affiliates that offers a dynamic menu of date-specific tickets for a variety of performing arts and professional sports, and "anyday" tickets for movies, museums and seasonal attractions.
+During Covid-19 conditions, an increasing roster of virtual, outdoor and safe, socially distanced activties are being added.
 O&I also partners with cultural attractions and businesses to offer special HUID discounts.
 O&I provides significant savings on many offerings, access to high-demand events and no hefty transaction fees!
-A HarvardKey is required to set up a customer account and to receive O&I’s elist of upcoming events and special offers such as with Broadway in Boston, Boston Ballet and Boston Pops.
+A HarvardKey is required to set up a customer account and to receive O&I’s e-list of upcoming events and special offers, which have included Broadway in Boston, Boston Ballet and Boston Pops.

 American Repertory Theater